heistp/irtt/README.md

 likely to be a practical number for most hardware at this time.
 That is why 64-bit sequence numbers are currently unnecessary.

+#### 64-bit received window

+In order to determine per-packet differentiation between upstream and downstream loss, a 64-bit "received window" may be returned with each packet that contains the receipt status of the previous 64 packets.
+This can be enabled with either `-rs window/both` with the irtt client or `ReceivedStatsWindow/ReceivedStatsBoth` with the API.
+The limited size of the 64-bit window means that per-packet differentiation is not available (only for any intervening packets) if greater than 64 packets are lost in succession.

+Additionally, no received window is currently returned for upstream late packets.
+However, the current received window **is** updated if the late packet is within the previous 64 packets, and this updated window **may** be returned with a subsequent packet.
+An additional server optimization could be added later to maintain a larger internal received window to increase accuracy in the face of upstream out-of-order packets, but so far this optimization has not shown to be necessary.
+High numbers of late (out-of-order) packets typically indicate an undesirable network condition that should be corrected before other tests are conducted.

+Accepting the 64-bit received window limitation means that per-packet loss results in most cases can be obtained with only 8 additional bytes in each packet.
+In case of very high packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct.

 #### Use of Go

 IRTT is written in Go.
 That carries with it a few disadvantages: